cypress-io/cypress-documentation/content/guides/references/configuration.md

 [TypeScript](/guides/tooling/typescript-support) apps.
 This file is used to store any configuration specific to Cypress.

-Cypress additionaly supports config files with `.mjs` or `.cjs` extenstions as well.
+Cypress additionally supports config files with `.mjs` or `.cjs` extensions.

 Using a `.mjs` file will allow you to use
 [ESM Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)